MoreiraLAB/synpred/README.md

 	- train_log
 	- split_tables
 	- saved_model
 3. Some of the files required are not available on this page as either they are too large or were developed by a third party.
 Particularly, the CCLE subsets, can be downloaded at CCLE website, and should go on the CCLE folder.
 There are 7 files required, please check file `support/CCLE_log_file.csv` to see which files are required for the full SynPred deployment.
 These files should have the same names as indicated in column `File_name` of the log file and go into `CCLE` folder.
 Furthermore, the user is also required to have the `NCI_ALMANAC` dataset at the location and name `datasets/NCI_ALMANAC.csv`.
-Finally, the user should change the `datasets/example.csv` file to the file with the combinations, with the same format and columns as advised.

 **Deploy the SynPred pipeline**